 There are dance weekends and weeks in other venues (usually hotels), run by individuals or groups.
 I lead a regular weekend at The Paddocks Hotel in Symonds Yat, Herefordshire (nearly in South Wales) and they have all kinds of dancing there in their excellent ballroom — Playford, Scottish, Ballroom, Sequence and others.
 John Turner, Andrew Shaw, Henry & Jacqui Morgenstein and many others run dance weekends in hotels.
 Alan Davies runs dance weeks abroad.
 There's a lot going on once you find out about it!

 Next there are the Folk Festivals, which vary tremendously.
 Some are just song (mainly concerts and perhaps some singarounds); some have a strong emphasis on morris, some add in a couple of ceilidhs, some are exclusively for dancers.
-My favourite is Chippenham which is on the weekend of the second May Bank Holiday (around May 27th), so it runs from the Friday evening to the Monday evening, and it has everything — a solid dancers' programme, usually with two or three choices, plus song, morris and other displays, a craft fair, other stalls selling musical instruments, CDs, food etc., children's events… That's the one I recommend to anyone who hasn't tried a festival in England before, and I've been going there since before I was a dancer — I started off as a singer and guitarist.
+My favourite is Chippenham which is on the weekend of the second May Bank Holiday (around May 27th), so it runs from the Friday evening to the Monday evening, and it has everything — a solid dancers' programme, usually with two or three choices, plus song, morris and other displays, craft stalls, other stalls selling musical instruments, CDs, food etc., children's events… That's the one I recommend to anyone who hasn't tried a festival in England before, and I've been going there since before I was a dancer — I started off as a singer and guitarist.

 You might also find me dancing or calling at Eastbourne (the first May Bank Holiday weekend, around May 1st), Lichfield (mid-June), Sidmouth (the first week in August), Broadstairs (usually the second week in August), Whitby (the week leading up to the August Bank Holiday, though strangely enough it finishes on the Friday evening) and Southam (August Bank Holiday) which is invitation only.